 We will help you

-Triangular fibrocartilage complex (TFCC) tear hand therapy may be able to help you avoid the need for opioid pain medication as well.
+Triangular fibrocartilage complex (TFCC) tear hand therapy may also be able to help you avoid the need for opioid pain medication.